mehmetcalkinli/HaberturkRatingSystemAutomation/README.md

 ---

-## 🤝 Contributing

-Pull requests are welcome!
-For major changes, please open an issue first to discuss what you’d like to change.

----

 ## 📄 License

 This project is intended for internal use and may not be publicly licensed.
 Please contact the project maintainers for more information.

----

-Let me know if you'd like to include screenshots, deployment instructions, or CI/CD details!